imagment/Silver-Cplusplus/structure.md

   - [Sprites](#sprites)

 ## Design
 The workspace is the game's object map.
-All objects added using the put or place functions are stored in this map. <br>
+All objects added using the put or place functions are stored in this map.
 The entry `workspace[k]` refers to the mesh in the workspace with the object ID k. <br>
 because the workspace is a map, you can do a variety of operations. <br>